Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-ase/bicep/README.md

 # User Guide for Reference Implementation Deployment

 ## Pre-requisite

 1. Active Azure subscription
 2. Active GitHub repository
 3. (Optional) Azure DevOps or GitHub account name

+- See [here](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=redis-cache&regions=all) for a list of avaibility regions for Azure Cache for Redis.

 ## Steps
 1. Clone this repository ([aka.ms/EnterpriseScale-AppService](https://aka.ms/EnterpriseScale-AppService)) to your organization/repository